 It is a beautiful church, inspired by the Lombard Romanesque that I saw in Milan, with the buff colored brick so common in northern Italy.
-This new church open in June of 1939 and was dedicated by Archbishop Glennon; it cost $90,000.
+This new church opened in June of 1939 and was dedicated by Archbishop Glennon; it cost $90,000.

 The rectory stands behind the church and parish school.
 I am not sure what it is used for nowadays.

 As I mentioned above, the original location of Our Lady of Mount Carmel was elsewhere in Baden, and by shear luck I discovered it was further down Halls Ferry Road, sitting among some large plats of land that probably originally held farm houses or country estates.
 Supposedly the priests lived in a log cabin built around 1814 at first.
 It appears, from its outline, that it probably was in the Gothic Revival style, since I can see buttresses sticking out.
-I cannot find a historic photography of the original church, but if anyone knows or remembers what it looks like, please let me know.
+I cannot find a historic photograph of the original church, but if anyone knows or remembers what it looks like, please let me know.
 The old church had quite the history, having been built in 1872.
 It was for Irish Catholics who were probably not fitting in with the Germans at Holy Cross; it begins to make sense now why the road that links the two is called Church Road!
 The old church grounds were sold to the City for a new playground at the time of the new church’s dedication in 1939.
 Of course, with the closing of Our Lady, the two parishes were reunited after over a century apart.

 And of course, as I always say, if you find a pocket of Twentieth Century houses in the middle of Nineteenth Century neighborhood, be suspicious!
 This is the case here as well, as if you look through this gateway, there is a suburban style development from the 1960s.